 Digital USD Citation

 De Haan, David O.; Corrigan, Ashley L.; Smith, Kyle W.; Stroik, Daniel R.; Turley, Jacob J.; Lee, Frances E.; Tolbert, Margaret A.; Jimenez, Jose L.; Cordova, Kyle E.; and Ferrell, Grant E., "Secondary Organic Aerosol-Forming Reactions of Glyoxal with Amino Acids" (2009).
-Chemistry and Biochemistry Faculty Publications.
+Chemistry and Biochemistry: Faculty Scholarship.
 15.